Tips for Solo Female Travel to Cuba

 But it’s more nuanced than that.

 Why do I feel qualified to speak on this topic?
-Because I began traveling to Cuba by myself in 2013, making multiple 2-3 month solo adventures across the island.
+Because I began traveling to Cuba by myself in 2013, making multiple 2-3 month solo adventures through every province across the island.
 I spent so much time in the country and received so many requests for help planning trips there that I started a travel company and now lead group trips to Cuba.
 I’ve helped countless women plan their own solo trips or “girls only” group trips to Cuba.

 What Every Woman Should Pack for Cuba

 Everyday items like sunscreen and body lotion can be hard to find in Cuba so it’s important to pack everything you think you’ll need during a trip.
 Feminine care products can be especially difficult to find so bring your favorite tampons and pads (or reusable menstrual cup), plus a stash to give to a very appreciative Cuban woman.
 Cuba is hot and humid year-round so bring clothing that keeps you cool and comfortable.
 I’m a huge fan of sun-protective and quick-dry fabrics.
 For a list of my favorite travel products, check out my travel store.

 I wrote a separate article on How to Pack for Cuba, which goes in much more detail about what exactly to pack, from basics and essentials to donations to leave behind.